We love Delta SkyMiles, but one thing's for sure: The airline doesn't always make it easy to use Delta SkyMiles well.

 But that's just the tip of the iceberg.
 Here’s a quick recap of some of the best SkyMiles we’ve seen over the last year or so:

 We could go on and on and on.
-There are so many of these outstanding Delta SkyMiles flash sales – and they seem to only get better (and cheaper!) over time.
+There have been so many of these outstanding Delta SkyMiles flash sales over the years.
+We’re just hoping this trend keeps up, as they’re easily the best way to use your SkyMiles.

 Read more: Delta SkyMiles Deals Have Been Crazy Lately, Stop Missing Out!